maybebyte/anthesis/openbsd-router.md

 	$ cu -l cuaU0 -s 115200

-Please remember to enter this at the boot prompt afterward:
+Please remember to enter this at the boot prompt afterward, to configure the serial connection.
+Later on, the installer will set these.

 	boot> stty com0 115200
 	boot> set tty com0